V4Fire/Client/src/components/super/i-static-page/README.md

 # components/super/i-static-page

-This module provides a super component for all root components.
+This module provides a super class for all root components.

 The root component is the top component of any application.
-It contains all other components, and all components have a property, which refers to it: `r` or `$root`.
+It contains all other components, and all components have a property that refers to it: `r` or `$root`.

-Also, the root component generates an initial application HTML layout.
+In addition, the root component generates the initial HTML layout of the application.
-The layout contains including of base CSS/JS/... files and a bunch of meta tags, like `<title>`.
+The layout includes basic CSS/JS/... files and a set of meta tags such as `<title>`.

 ## Synopsis